-In the past 16 years Ringpfeil Advanced Dermatology has became one of the largest dermatology practices in the Philadelphia are to treat hair loss in both men and women.
 We see over 700 hair loss patients each year.
-We help our patients find the root cause of their hair condition, we treat their condition medically, and we offer hair restoration to patients are good candidate for the treatment.
+We help our patients find the root cause of their hair condition, we treat their condition medically, and we offer hair restoration to patients who are good candidates for the treatment.

 Dr. Marissa Milchak is the Director of Hair Medicine and Hair Transplant at Ringpfeil Advanced Dermatology.